SEO and Server-Side Rendering

 <script type="application/ld+json">

-// [Insert schema.org JSON fetched from Tickaroo API]
+// [Insert schema.org JSON fetched from Tickaroo Prefetch API (see below)]

 </script>